Five agile change toolkits

 Subscribe Now

-The agile way of implementing changes has been popular for quite a number of years among a range of companies, from small startups through to large corporations.
+The agile way of implementing changes has been popular for quite several years among a range of companies, from small startups to large corporations.
 Most agile methodologies do not address the role of change management explicitly as a function.
-However, at the same time, most project practitioners agree that managing change is a critical skillset.
-In fact, surveys conducted by the Project Management Institute consistently found that change management is rated as one of the top skills for a project manager.
+However, at the same time, most project practitioners agree that managing change is a critical skill set.
+Surveys conducted by the Project Management Institute consistently found that change management is rated as one of the top skills for a project manager.

 To find out more about agile methodology and embedding change management within it, please read our Ultimate Guide to Agile for Change Managers.

-In this article, we will focus on a range of toolkits that support agile to help change managers implement change.
+In this article, we will delve into a variety of toolkits that support agile methodologies, providing not only an overview but also in-depth explanations and practical examples to help change managers implement change effectively.
 Gone at the days when the change manager needs to work on large presentations and slides detailing every aspect of the plan.
 It was not uncommon to see more than 100 slides for a change plan.
 In the agile world, documentation is important but more important is the conversation and working with stakeholders.

 Change experiments can range from: